In this blog post, I provide a complete overview of markdown and callout options to document your Swift code.

 public func image() {}

-Local images and web images will not be rendered in Xcode Quick Help.
+Local images and web images will be rendered in Quick Help staring with Xcode 15.
+Older Xcode versions do not render images as seen below.

 Apple has a well-written Formatting your documentation content article explaining the basics.